Oops19/TS4-Hotkeys/_TS4/mod_documentation/hotkeys/README.md

 * The ABXY, menu and play keys are not yet used.
 * The game key can't be used.

+### Configuration
+The default configuration file is placed in `mod_data/hotkeys/hotkeys.txt` and should not be edited as it will be overridden when updating.
+To modify the default values copy it to `mod_data/hotkeys/hotkeys.override.txt` and change values in the new file.
-### Enable / Disable permanently
+#### Enable / Disable permanently
+* To disable the hotkeys permanently change `'Hotkeys': True,` to `'Hotkeys': False,`.
-To disable the gamepad permanently copy the file `mod_data/hotkeys/hotkeys.txt` to `mod_data/hotkeys/hotkeys.override.txt` and change `'Gamepad': True,` to `'Gamepad': False,`.
+* To disable the gamepad permanently change `'Gamepad': True,` to `'Gamepad': False,`.

-In the copied file the gamepad ID can also be changed permanently.
+* To change the gampepad ID modify `'GamepadId': 0,` to values 1, 2 or 3.

+* Other settings should not be modified.

 ### Cheats
 * o19.hk.gp.id ID - Select the controller ID (0-3) to be used.
 Defaults to the fist controller '0'.